Loretta Lynn Sings

 Loretta Lynn Sings is the debut studio album by American country singer-songwriter Loretta Lynn.
-It was released on December 9, 1963 via Decca Records and was produced by Owen Bradley.
+It was released on December 9, 1963, via Decca Records and was produced by Owen Bradley.
 The album contained songs recorded shortly after she had signed with the Decca label.
 In total, four singles were released from the album.
 Two of these singles became major hits on the Billboard country chart.
 This included "Success", which became Lynn's first top ten hit.
 The album was received positively by critics and writers alike.

 Background and content

 In 1960, Loretta Lynn had her first hit single with the self-penned "I'm a Honky Tonk Girl."
 She then moved to Nashville, Tennessee with her family to further establish her music career.
 Under the supervision and mentoring of The Wilburn Brothers, Lynn signed a new contract with the larger Decca Records.
 At the label, Lynn would have her breakthrough success and record her debut album.
-Loretta Lynn Sings was recorded in several sessions held between 1961 and 1963 in Nashville.
-Two locations were chosen for the studio sessions: the Bradley Studio and the Columbia Studio.
-The sessions were produced by Owen Bradley.
+Loretta Lynn Sings was recorded in several sessions held between 1961 and 1963 at the Bradley Studios, later operating as the Columbia Studio, in Nashville's Music Row.
+The sessions were produced by the studio's co-founder, Owen Bradley.
 It was Bradley who helped establish Lynn's musical sound at Decca, which further elevated her success in later years.